Ashok0/EnderalVREssentials/README.md

 [**CC's HQ Caves - 2K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/8448?tab=files): This is a retexture of the Cavewalls and the Cavefloor.
 All textures handmade using Substance Designer 6.

-[**WiZkiD Carriages v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39640?tab=files): A complete replacer for all carriages with high quality textures.
+[**WiZkiD Carriages v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/39640?tab=files): A complete replacer for all carriages with high quality textures.

 [**WiZkiD Parallax Farmhouses 2k No Parallax v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/39185?tab=files): A complete overhaul of all farmhouses related models with high quality textures.
 This overhaul includes exteriors, interiors, basement and stonewalls.

+[**ElSopa - HD Grindstone Redone SE 1K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/58149?tab=files): Grindstone Redone.
+New Mesh.
+New Textures.
+No ESP.
+Optional Texture Resolutions.

 [**El Sopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
 The Hammer And Tongs.
 Performance Friendly.
 Ultra Immersive.
 All Resolutions.
 No ESP.
 - Delete blacksmithnovicetongs01.nif (this mesh causes visual glitches).